godfollower/docker-dosbox-alpine/README.md

 ## Disclaimer

-This project is targeted for hobbyists/vintage computing enthusiasts as a general use vintage pre 2000 x86 container (not just for vintage gaming such as DOSBox is)
+This project is targeted for the hobbyists/vintage computing enthusiasts as a general use vintage DOS-x86-Win3.x-9x/pre-2000 environment for use on modern technologies via being a container (and not just for vintage gaming such as DOSBox is)